pycroscopy/pycroscopy/docs/data_format.rst

   change.
 In other words, the first column would be the fastest changing position dimension and the last column would be the slowest.

-  * A simple grayscale photograph with N pixels would have ancillary position datasets of size N x 2.
+  * A simple gray-scale photograph with N pixels would have ancillary position datasets of size N x 2.
 The first column would be the columns (faster) and the second would be the rows assuming that the data was collected column-by-column and then row-by-row.